 “What I want to tell the world about Autism is that the saying is true, once you have met an individual with Autism, you have only met one individual with autism.

 It is important to remember that individuals with Autism see the world differently which may lead them to communicate in various ways.
 It is imperative to communicate in a way in which they can understand by being clear and concise, and also understand that they may be trying to tell you something with the behaviors they are engaging in.”

 “What I want the world to know about Autism is that no matter how different individuals with Autism may seem, they are the same as every other individuals.
 We all need love and understanding to strive in this world we share.”

 Pediatric Occupational Therapist.

-“In my opinion, we can never truly be 'experts' in Autism, because individuals with Autism are so different from one another.
-They teach me something new about Autism every day - no degree or course even comes close to capturing this.
-Instead, we can endeavor to be life-long students of individuals with Autism, by watching, listening and thinking about the BIG picture, rather than focusing on isolated skills, and most importantly, shaping our own approach to each individual.”
+“In my opinion, we can never completely understand Autism, because individuals with Autism are so different from one another - they teach me something new about Autism every day.
+Instead, we can endeavor to be life-long students of individuals with Autism, by watching, listening and thinking about the BIG picture when it comes to Intervention, rather than focusing on isolated skills; and most importantly, shaping our own approach to each individual.”

 The Expat Speechie

 Advanced Certified Autism Specialist & Speech Language Pathologist